benletchford/buup.io/README.md

 ## Available Transformers

-The following transformers are currently available in Buup:
+The following transformers are currently available in Buup (output from `buup list`):

 ```bash
 Available transformers: